 MedlinePlus is a resource for patient education materials.
 It brings together authoritative information from National Library of Medicine (NLM), the National Institutes of Health (NIH), and other government agencies and health-related organizations.
 MedlinePlus also has extensive information about drugs, an illustrated medical encyclopedia, interactive patient tutorials, and latest health news.

 The LilI portal includes access to a number of databases made available by the Idaho Commission for Libraries.
 These databases cover a variety of topics beyond healthcare.

 For additional resources, please visit our page on Consumer Health.

 Full Text Providers

 The Ovid package of journals includes the LWW and Adis collections.
-These titles can be accessed through the Ovid search engine, but the library staff recommends searching journal titles in the library Catalog for a more complete index of the titles available.
+These titles can be accessed through the Ovid search engine, but the library staff recommends searching journal titles in the library's A-toZ List for a more complete index of the titles available.

 STAT!Ref is a provider of medical books online in full text.

 For more information regarding full text online content, please contact Amy Claybaugh, 381-2277, in the Boise Health Sciences Library.